hossain-khan/github-stats/README.md

 #### What it is NOT
 - ❌ It is not a comprehensive GitHub statistics generator tool.
 Built for specific purpose.
 - ❌ It is not a modular tool that can be re-used to query GitHub APIs.
-- ❌ It does not contain CLI or easy way to run the stats-generator except via **IntelliJ IDE**.
 - ❌ Existing supported stats are not localized for different work hour or weekends.
 Only North America time zone supported.
 - ❌ It does not follow all industry standards, and does not strive to be performant either.